Modern Political Economy Think Tank

 Organizational Strategy & Systems Analytics

-We apply modern political economy insights to mission-driven organizations, helping them design strategies that account for ideological risk and narrative environments.
+Applying modern political economy insights to mission-driven organizations navigating ideological risk and narrative environments.

 • Measurement and evaluation frameworks